fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/checknearfield/far side mid across down.svg" width="4" />

-Reviewing those 2-distance rules, we can see that many of them has a double area (one of them is a C-shape).
+Reviewing those 2-distance rules, we can see that many of them has a double area (one of which is a C-shape).
 They cannot be solved with the single area patterns.
 It is best to re-enable the whole set even if it is a repetition in other cases.

 Per our expectation, the program stops at the next double area case.
 What is common in these rules?